 About Christine

-Praised for her vocal clarity, crystalline coloratura, and abundant musicality, Lebanese-American soprano Christine Honein has appeared on stages across the United States and the Middle East, performing both concert repertoire and opera.
-Most recently, she sang the role of Sœur Constance in Dialogues des Carmélites and was featured as a soloist at the Nantucket Chamber Music Festival, where she performed works by Ned Rorem and Howard Frazin.
+Praised for her vocal clarity, crystalline coloratura, and abundant musicality, Lebanese-American soprano Christine Honein has appeared on stages across the United States, Europe, and the Middle East in both operatic and concert repertoire.
+Most recently, she was featured as a soloist in New Year concerts with the Donau Philharmonie Wien and the Pilsen State Opera Orchestra, performing under the baton of Maestro Manfred Müssauer and Maestra Rima Tawil.